Day Job to Dream Job

 Sara Sabaliauskas may come off as bright, fun, and bubbly (she is all those things and more) but don’t be fooled by her girly exterior.
 Sabaliauskas is an entrepreneurial force in the social media world.
-From tomboy soccer player to grad student to city employee to one of Omaha’s top social
+From tomboy soccer player to grad student to city employee to one of Omaha’s top social media influencers.

 Her brand Sabby Style is primarily fashion-focused with a bit of lifestyle and life moments sprinkled in.
 Her signature is mixing colors, prints, and price points.

 It all started in January 2013 when Sabaliauskas landed a job working for the city of Bellevue after getting her master’s degree at the University of Nebraska at Omaha in public administration.
 Having spent most of her life wearing school, sports, or work uniforms, dressing professionally did not come easily at first.

 During one of her first days on the job, she looked around the office and thought, “I just really don’t think I can wear a sad, dowdy black pantsuit every day. [...]
 I want to feel empowered and confident and put some excitement into my morning and into my day.”

 So she went to JCPenney and, with a budget of $150, purchased office-appropriate pieces like colorful sweaters, striped printed blouses, and bold jewelry that made her feel good.

 After her wardrobe overhaul, Sabaliauskas showed up at the office dressed for success in her signature lively style.
 One day, she decided to a take picture of an outfit she loved in the bathroom mirror, with the flash on (a total faux pas in the influencer world), and she posted it to her private Instagram.